Meet The UAS Team

 Zechary earned his Bachelor’s in Music Education from VanderCook College of Music in 2012.
 Prior to joining Urban Autism Solutions, Zech spent two years working at the Walter Christopher Elementary School, where he taught music to children with exceptionalities.
 Zech continues his professional education by taking courses at the Resource Center for Autism and Developmental Delays.

-Zechary is the heart and sole of Urban Autism Solutions, offering direct support to his many peers, serving clients in the urban agricultural setting, overseeing cooking and meal planning, providing community based instruction and fully participating in the young adult community life that encompasses Project 1212.
+Zechary is the heart and soul of Urban Autism Solutions, offering direct support to his many peers, serving clients in the urban agricultural setting, overseeing cooking and meal planning, providing community based instruction and fully participating in the young adult community life that encompasses Project 1212.

 Daniel Wolff is an Urban Agriculture Professional with more than four years of experience working and managing organic farms in both Chicago and Hawaii.
 He spent the 2015 season working for Ke’alaola Farms, an organic lettuce farm near Kona, Hawaii and most recently was the manager of The Chef’s Garden and Apiary at the Marriott Lincolnshire Resort.
 Daniel has also taken classes through Windy City Harvest on edible landscaping and business management.
 He specializes in growing high quality products for chefs and loves teaching others how to farm.
 Daniel is a graduate of the University of Illinois Urbana-Champaign and enjoys spending his free time hiking, playing music and writing science fiction short stories.